vizdata-f21/project-2-viz_biz/write-up/README.md

 Kandinsky loved circles.
 He said of the circle, "It combines the concentric and the eccentric in a single form and in equilibrium.
 Of the three primary forms, it points most clearly to the fourth dimension."
-Because of these shapes' significance to the artist, a `sliderInput()` in the Shiny UI interface modifies the radii encoded in the original data which are then plotted via `geom_circle()` layers.
+Because of these shapes' significance to the artist, a `sliderInput()` in the Shiny UI modifies the radii encoded in the original data which are then plotted via `geom_circle()` layers.

 **Line Thickness, Shape Transparency and Background Color**